cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 ### Getting the human data
-You should have the following directory in your `~/Documents/` directory:
+You should have the following directories in your `~/Documents/` :

 * `SRS_fastq`: it contains all fastq files
-* `SRS_bwa_bam_files`: it contains all the final short-reads alignments for the five human samples
+* `SRS_bwa_bam_files`: it contains all the final short-reads alignments for the five human samples as well as the reference sequence

 You will use these files throughout the practical sessions.